UBC-MDS/DSCI_522_GROUP_311/doc/report.md

 </div>

-Based on the plot, we can see that our model predicts well on the middle range (grades 5 to 7).
-However, for the low grade and high grade wines (wine with grades 4 and 8), the model tends to under-estimate.
+Based on the plot, our model performes well in predicting wine whose grades are on the middle range (grades 5 to 7).
+However, for the low-graded and high-graded wines (wine with grades 4 and 8), the model tends to under-estimate the grades.

 ## Discussion:

 Even without domain expertise, we all know that those physiochemical properties of wine should be good indicators of the wine qualities.
-The fact that the model performed well on middle range proves that the selected features are useful and a linear regression is a reason model to choose.
+The fact that the model performed well on middle range proves that the selected features are useful and a linear regression is a reasonable model to choose.

-The reason that it did not perform well on low-grade and high-grade may be due to that the original training set is already not balanced enough, the data set does have more examples for the middle-grade wines and less examples for low and high grade wines, which means our model can not ‘learn’ enough from the low and high grade wines.
+The reason that it did not perform well on low-graded and high-graded wines may be due to that the original training set is not balanced enough, the data set does have more examples for the middle-graded wines and fewer examples for low and high grade wines, which means our model can not ‘learn’ enough from the low-graded and high-graded wines.

-Some potential improvements can be simply oversampling the high-grade and low-grade wines to supplement the origianl dataset or to undersample the middle-grade wines in the original dataset.
+Some potential improvements can be simply oversampling the high-graded and low-graded wines to supplement the origianl dataset or to undersample the middle-graded wines in the original dataset.

 ## References